pivotal/docs-tap/getting-started/create-app-accelerator.md

 # Create your application accelerator

 In this guide, you are going to create an application accelerator by using Tanzu Application Platform GUI and CLI.
-For more information on application accelerators, see [About application accelerators](develop-first-app#about-app-accs).
+For more information on application accelerators, see [Application Accelerator](about-application-accelerator.md).

 ## <a id="create-an-app-acc"></a>Create an application accelerator